 I like it because it takes the oligoantigenic diet approach recommended by NIAID.
-But it is personalized and less restrictive because it is based off of your unique immune response.
+It is personalized and less restrictive because it is based on your unique immune response.

 **LEAP/MRT is the diet/test that finally made an immense difference in my husband’s psoriatic arthritis and acid reflux.

 I have since used LEAP with dozens of clients and patients with really great results!
 I know hundreds of other dietitians who use it with great success for themselves and their patients.

 The FIRST experiment I tried to help my husband’s autoimmune diseases was an elimination diet.
 He did feel a bit better on the diet, but it was very discouraging for him to eat this way as a newbie to elimination diets.

 Even though we only eliminated 4 items (wheat, dairy, corn, and soy), he didn’t know what to eat and felt like he was starving all the time.

 He maintained this eating pattern for about 6 weeks before lapsing back to his old, comfortable ways.
 The improvements he felt were not significant enough to justify such a restricted diet for him.

 In the end, getting test results with “proof” he could see of what was causing an immune reaction made it easier for him to follow his diet and stay motivated to stick with.